 Options are available for location of all chart and axis titles.
 The Y axis title and the bar labels can also be display vertically.

 Fonts may also be selected, one each for the chart title, axis titles and axis values.

+gbChartMasters allows the selection of colors - text, background, bars, lines, symbols.
 It also support gradients on the background and on the bars.
 The entire chart, including the background, can be faded to white.
 Border colors for bars can also be specified.
 The image to the left shows the full range of color, fade and gradient settings.

 gbChartMaster supports using a different color for each bar/line segment.
 The colors